PMBio/deeprvat/docs/seed_gene_discovery.md

 ### Run the seed gene discovery pipeline with example data

-Create the conda environment and activate it, (instructions can be found in the [DeepRVAT README](https://github.com/PMBio/deeprvat/tree/main/README.md) )
+Create the conda environment and activate it, (instructions can be found here [DeepRVAT instructions](usage.md) )

 ```